unxok/obsidian-meta-kanban/README.md

 # Obsidian Plugin Starter Kit React + Tailwind CSS

-Find and replace `my-obsidian-plugin` with your own name
+Find and replace `meta-kanban` with your own name